 Since the early 1960s, U.S. policy toward Cuba has consisted largely of isolating the island nation through comprehensive economic sanctions.
-The Clinton Administration has essentially continued this policy of isolating Cuba.
 The principal tool of U.S. policy remains comprehensive sanctions, which were made stronger with the Cuban Democracy Act (CDA) of 1992 and with the Cuban Liberty and Democratic Solidarity Act of 1996 (P.L.
 104-114), often referred to as the Helms/Burton legislation.
 The CDA prohibits U.S. subsidiaries from engaging in trade with Cuba and prohibits entry into the United States for any vessel to load or unload freight if it has engaged in trade with Cuba within the last 180 days.
 The Helms/Burton legislation - enacted in the aftermath of Cuba's shooting down of two U.S. civilian planes in February 1996 - combines a variety of measures to increase pressure on Cuba and provides for a plan to assist Cuba once it begins the transition to democracy.
 Among the law's sanctions is a provision in Title III that holds any person or government that traffics in U.S. property confiscated by the Cuban government liable for monetary damages in U.S. federal court.
 Acting under provisions of the law, President Clinton suspended the implementation of Title III at 6-month intervals.